Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Straight.PassDetonateLocal` controls whether the extra detonations are always at ground level.
   - `Trajectory.Straight.LeadTimeCalculate` controls whether the projectile need to calculate the lead time of the target when firing.
 Note that this will not affect the facing of the turret.
   - `Trajectory.Straight.OffsetCoord` controls the offsets of the target.
 Projectile will aim at this position to attack.
 It also supports `Inaccurate=yes` and `Trajectory.Straight.LeadTimeCalculate=true` on this basis.
+  - `Trajectory.Straight.RotateCoord` controls whether to rotate the projectile's firing direction within the angle bisector of `Trajectory.Straight.OffsetCoord` according to the weapon's `Burst`.
+Set to 0 to disable this function.
   - `Trajectory.Straight.MirrorCoord` controls whether `Trajectory.Straight.OffsetCoord` need to mirror the lateral value to adapt to the current burst index.
+  - `Trajectory.Straight.UseDisperseBurst` controls whether the calculation of `Trajectory.Straight.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
+If this value is not appropriate, it will result in unsatisfactory visual displays.
+  - `Trajectory.Straight.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Straight.RotateCoord`.
+The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Straight.ProximityImpact` controls the initial proximity fuse times.
 When there are enough remaining times and the projectile approaches another valid target, it will detonate a warhead defined by `Trajectory.Straight.Warhead` on it.
 If the times is about to run out, it will detonate itself on the last attempt.
 This function can be cancelled by setting to 0.
 A negative integer means unlimited times.
   - `Trajectory.Straight.ProximityRadius` controls the range of proximity fuse.
 Never counted units in the air.
 It can NOT be set as a negative integer.
 This function only can be cancelled by setting `Trajectory.Straight.ProximityImpact` to 0.
   - `Trajectory.Straight.ProximityAllies` controls the damage ratio if the target of proximity fuse is ally.
 It will not detonate at allies by setting as 0.
 Note that this is not related to whether the warhead itself affect allies.